 At a minimum, each proposed project must:

-To be considered for grant award, an application must be complete, accurate, and signed by the business owner or authorized representative of the business owner.
-In addition, the Applicant must be in good standing in the State of Maryland.
-For Certificate of Status information please see the Maryland State Department of Assessments and Taxation webpage.
+To be considered for grant award, an application must be complete, accurate, and signed by the applicant or authorized representative of the applicant.
+In addition, the Applicant must be in good standing the State of Maryland.
+For Certificate of Status Information, please see the Maryland State Department of Assessments and Taxation webpage.

 Additionally, the Maryland Energy Administration showcases selected projects to demonstrate how MEA energy programs are benefiting Maryland residents and businesses.
 If selected for award, please note that the MEA grant agreement will contain participation requirements for project showcasing